-Borrowing money from family or friends The first and most traditional method is to borrow money from your parents or other family.
-While interest rates are low and purchasing maybe attractive, the purchase fees are very high in Germany.
-Therefore you want to buy the right size house and not move soon after you have children.
-So sometimes it may make sense to borrow additionally from your parents to help you buy the right size house.
+Borrowing money from family or friends.
+The first and most traditional method is to borrow money from your parents or family.
+While interest rates are low and purchasing may be attractive, the purchase fees are very high in Germany.
+Therefore, you want to buy the right size house and not move soon after you have children.
+So, sometimes it may make sense to borrow additionally from your parents to help you buy the right size house.

-Using a credit loan to cover the purchase fees If you have recently started a well-paying job but your savings are low due to years of studying for example, you may be eligible for a credit loan to cover the purchase fees.
+Using a credit loan to cover the purchase fees.
+If you have recently started a well-paying job, but your savings are low due to years of studying, for example, you may be eligible for a credit loan to cover the purchase fees.
 This will sizeably increase the risk of your application and should only be considered if you have a high disposable income with a great future outlook.
 Our financing experts will be happy to advise you.